swfischer/Kinetis-L-FreeRTOS-GCC/README.md

 * ported the Freescale CDC USB driver to the framework
 * cleaned up the USB driver to make it more sensible/usable
+* the console task can now output the console to either USB port based on the USB_CONSOLE_ENABLED flag in "frdm/frdmCfg.h"

 # Contact